 Research and Development Expense.
-Research and development expense was \$455 thousand or 11.4% of net sales in the second quarter of 2016, up from \$293 thousand or 11.3% of net sales in the second quarter of 2015.
-The increase of \$162 thousand was primarily due to increased product certification and testing expenses, and increased personnel and related costs.
-Research and development expense was \$802 thousand or 12.0% of net sales in the first half of 2016, up 42.2% from \$564 thousand or 10.0% of net sales in the first half of 2015.
-The increase of \$238 thousand was due primarily to increased personnel and related costs, and increased product certification and testing expenses.
+Research and development expense was \$1.15 million or 9.1% of net sales in the first nine months of 2016, up 25.8% from \$0.92 million or 10.2% of net sales in the first nine months of 2015.
+The increase of \$237 thousand was due primarily to increased personnel and related costs, and increased product certification and testing expenses.

 Other Income (Expense).
-Other expense was \$4 thousand in the second quarter of 2016 and \$23 thousand in the second quarter of 2015.
-Other expense for the first half of 2016 was \$3 thousand and \$46 thousand in the first half of 2015, the difference primarily due to interest expense incurred during 2015 related to our bank credit line.
+Other income was \$10 thousand in the first nine months of 2016, driven by a one-time favorable settlement on a class action lawsuit for approximately \$41 thousand, reduced by loan interest costs of approximately \$32 thousand.
+Other expense was \$73 thousand in the first nine months quarter of 2015 due to interest expense on our bank credit line.

 Net Income (Loss).
-The net loss was \$972 thousand for the second quarter of 2016, compared to net loss of \$106 thousand for the second quarter of 2015.
-The net loss was \$1.7 million for the first half of 2016, compared to a net loss of \$101 thousand for the first half of 2015.
+The net loss was \$1.94 million for the first nine months of 2016, compared to the net loss of \$109 thousand for the first nine months of 2015.